-We have an employment agreement with Patrick J. McEnany, our Chairman, President and CEO, which provides for the payment of a base salary plus bonus compensation based on performance.
+We have an employment agreement with Patrick J. McEnany, our Chairman, President and Chief Executive Officer, which provides for the payment of a base salary plus bonus compensation based on performance.
 Mr. McEnany's employment agreement also contains a "change of control" severance arrangement if the employee is not retained in our employment after a change of control.
-Mr. McEnany's base salary for 2011 is approximately \$368,000 and his employment agreement expires on November 8, 2011.
+The employment agreement for Mr. McEnany expires on November 8, 2013.
 After the expiration of his employment agreement, Mr. McEnany becomes an employee-at-will, and he will still be entitled to payments for termination without cause or in the event of a change in control, as set forth below.